phw198/OutlookGoogleCalendarSync/.github/ISSUE_TEMPLATE/seeking-guidance.md

 ---
 name: Seeking guidance
-about: Post your questions here
+about: Unsure how to get OGCS to do something?
+Post your questions here.
 title: ''
 labels: question
 assignees: ''